ModelTemplate/CountdownTimer/README.md

 ## Notes
 * [FANDOM](https://en.wikipedia.org/wiki/Fandom_(website)) uses [MediaWiki](https://en.wikipedia.org/wiki/MediaWiki) 1.33.3 as of 1/29/2021.
-* Its [ResourceLoader](https://www.mediawiki.org/wiki/ResourceLoader) supports [ES3](https://www-archive.mozilla.org/js/language/E262-3.pdf) syntax and modern features of JavaScript such as Sets, Maps, Promises, and etc.
+* Its [ResourceLoader](https://www.mediawiki.org/wiki/ResourceLoader) supports [ES3](https://www-archive.mozilla.org/js/language/E262-3.pdf) syntax and modern features of JavaScript such as Sets, Maps, Promises, RegExp, and etc.
-* There is **no** support for classes, arrow functions, inline getters, let keyword, for...of statement, and etc.
+* There is **no** support for classes, arrow functions, inline getters, let keyword, for...of statement, spread operator, and etc.

 ## Related Links
 ### Code